scala-thera/scala-thera.github.io/README.md

 ## Final remarks

 Everything is now ready to deploy your blog!
-All you have to do left is:
+All you have to do left is committing and pushing your code to GitHub.

-1. Running `environment/deploy-docker-image.sh` to publish the Docker image
-2. Updating `.github/workflows/ci.yaml` with the most recent version of the Docker image
-3. Committing and pushing your code to GitHub

 Once done, GitHub Actions will build and publish the blog to GitHub Pages in minutes.